DominikN/rosdevday22-gazebo-rviz/README.md

 docker compose -f compose.rviz.yaml -f compose.gazebo.yaml up
 ```

-After a while your should be able to control Gazebo simulation by using RViz.
+After a while you should be able to control Gazebo simulation by using RViz.

 ![Gazebo and RViz running on the same host](.docs/rviz_gazebo.png)